tomassedovic/documara/README.md

 https://aimlesslygoingforward.com/blog/2017/05/25/documara/

 This is essentially a code-dump of a private repo.
-I'm be happy to answer question but be prepared to do some spelunking.
+I'm happy to answer question but be prepared to do some spelunking.

 # Development #